khalid-hussain/theprophetsprayer/MARKDOWN/_fm1.md

   \includegraphics[scale = \ayahSize]{images/7_3}
 \end{center}

-“Follow (O men!) the revelation given to you from your Lord, and follow not, as friends and protectors, other than Him.
-Little is it you remember of admonition.”
+Follow (O men!) the revelation given to you from your Lord, and follow not, as friends and protectors, other than Him.
+Little is it you remember of admonition.
 \end{aquote}

 ### Abū Ḥanīfah